bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

 The first step is making a GitHub Pages account.
-I&apos;'m going to go in here and pick a username.
-As I type in, it&apos;'s going to let me know if somebody already has that one or not.
-I&apos;'ve created web designer for everyone.
+I&apos;m going to go in here and pick a username.
+As I type in, it&apos;s going to let me know if somebody already has that one or not.
+I&apos;ve created web designer for everyone.
 Make sure that whatever username you pick, makes sense because this is going to be part of the **URL** for your site.
 Pick something simple.
 Not a lot of upper or lowercase.
-Something that describes why you&apos;'re building your site.
+Something that describes why you&apos;re building your site.
 Go ahead and put in an email, and a password.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->